Killings of those protesting land grabs in one-third more countries than 2015

 “States are breaking their own laws and failing their citizens in the worst possible way.
 Brave activists are being murdered, attacked and criminalised by the very people who are supposed to protect them.
 Governments, companies and investors have a duty to guarantee that communities are consulted about the projects that affect them, that activists are protected from violence, and that perpetrators are brought to justice,” said Ben Leather.

-Category: Bioenergy, Climate Justice, Featured, Forests, Honduras, Indigenous Peoples, Latin America, Political Repression & Murder, Protests & Resistance, Social Media News Tags: and Rights Activists, Berta Caceres, BHP Billiton, El Cerrejón, Glencore, Global Witness, latin america, Murder, Nicaragua, Philippines, political repression, protest, repression
+Category: all other, Bioenergy, Climate Justice, Featured, Forests, Honduras, Indigenous Peoples, Latin America, Political Repression & Murder, Protests & Resistance, Social Media News Tags: and Rights Activists, Berta Caceres, BHP Billiton, Colombia, El Cerrejón, forests, Glencore, Global Witness, latin america, Murder, Nicaragua, Philippines, political repression, protest, repression